11 Questionable Suggestions for Raising the Titanic

 8. Reverse-engineer water to float the Titanic.

 One idea called for extracting hydrogen and oxygen from ocean water and using the elements to fill several containers attached to the ship.
 Theoretically, that would bring the ship to the surface.
 But the plan was too complicated and expensive, and was never attempted.

 9. Just blow up the Titanic.

 Just five days after the sinking of the Titanic in 1912, Vincent Astor—son of John Jacob Astor IV, who went down with the ship—proposed locating and blasting apart the wreckage of the Titanic with dynamite.
 He hoped that the explosion would dislodge the body of his father, sending it back up to the surface.
 A shipping expert opined in the New York Evening Journal:

 “Having found the boat, the rest would not be difficult, although we would be compelled to completely wreck the boat.
 A large quantity of gun cotton, between 300 and 400 pounds, heavily weighted, would be dropped into the wreckage.

 "An electric wire, connected with a battery, would be 'touched off'.
 We could use other explosives, if necessary, and the force of the explosions would be sure to bring all of the bodies to the surface."

-Why raise Titanic when you can get an incredibly detailed look at it online?
-Thanks to the Expedition Titanic project, amazing 3D maps of Titanic are being created and an astonishing amount of detail is being assembled on the ship’s wreckage.
-The project’s website allows visitors to use interactive maps of the wreck and the debris field to learn about the ship – all while leaving it unharmed and in its final resting place.
+Why raise the Titanic when you can get an incredibly detailed look at it online?
+An astonishing map of the wreck and its debris field was released in 2012 to mark the centennial of the Titanic's first and last voyage.
+It allows visitors to learn about the ship while leaving it in its final resting place.